riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

   C["📈 Dashboard"] --- D["👥 Users"];
 ```

 The above image shows the overall architecture: The AI service will get the necessary data from the city platform using the NGSI-LD specification.
-In the future, once [the data space connector](/data_space_connector) is deployed, the AI service will get the data through it.
+In the future, once [the data space connector](./../data%20space%20connectors/fiware_connector.md) is deployed, the AI service will get the data through it.

 An intermediary adapter may be required in cases where the city data platform does not comply with the proposed NGSI-LD standard.
 If your current data platform uses the NGSIv2 specification, check the [Lepus adaptor section](../adaptors/lepus.md) to get more details about how to use it.

 The AI service will use the gathered information to offer an interactive service through a web dashboard.
-Once the user provides a desired config, the AI service will produce an optimal solution.
+Once the user provides a desired config the AI service will produce an optimal solution.

 ### Openroute optimization service
 [Openroute](https://openrouteservice.org/) offers a free vehicle routing optimization service based on the [Vroom](https://github.com/VROOM-Project/vroom) project.
 This demo will employ this service to provide and optimal solution.